nwthomas/system-design/concepts/load-balancing.md

 LBs will stop sending traffic to a node if its not avaialble to take a request, is not responding, has an elevated error rate, etc.

-Load Balancers sit between the client and server (typically) and accepts incoming network and application traffice.
+Load Balancers sit between the client and server (typically) and accepts incoming network and application traffic.
 It will then distribute the traffic across multiple back-end servers using various algorithms.
 This reduces individual server load and prevents any one application server from becoming a single point of failure, thus improving overall application availability and responsiveness.

 As time has gone on, LBs have also added additional capabilities like application security.